MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 To find the permissions required for a specific cmdlet or API, use [Find-MgGraphCommand](find-mg-graph-command.md) cmdlet or the [API permissions reference](/graph/permissions-reference).

-Microsoft Graph PowerShell scopes are consented to when you run Connect-MgGraph.
-Here, you specify the scopes that you require using the **-Scopes** parameter.
+Microsoft Graph PowerShell permissions are consented to when you run Connect-MgGraph.
+Here, you specify the permissions that you require using the **-Scopes** parameter.

 For example, in the error below, the user lacks the permissions to run New-MgServicePrincipal.